Review: The Three Mariners

-A foodie favourite near Faversham with a fab outdoor space and relaxed cosy vibe.
-Cue the Muddy nose-around as we hover up three courses for the team...
+A foodie favourite near Faversham.
+Cue a Muddy nose-around as we hover up 3 courses for the team...

 Long a local community hub in the waterside village of Oare, near Faversham The Three Mariners also draws diners from far and wide having made a few waves in the foodie world (I’m running with the waterfront theme).
 Muddy hunkers down for three courses (what a trooper!).